- Plesk for Linux

 '?' neutral The simplest (and most popular)

-SPF record will be:
+An SPF record will look like:

 CONFIG_TEXT: example.com IN TXT "v=spf1 mx -all"

-This mean that mail from firstname.lastname@example.org can be sent only from his MX record.
+This means that mail from firstname.lastname@example.org can be sent only from his MX record.
 There can be used other options.
 If other servers send mail from domain.com, you can describe them by giving "arguments" to the a:, mx:, ip4:, and ptr: mechanisms. mx: takes domain names and approves all the MX servers of these domains.
 Example:

 CONFIG_TEXT: "v=spf1 a mx a:example.com -all"